 Once the suspects noticed the Russian security forces, they immediately opened fire, shooting to kill.”
 Acting Ukrainian President Petro Poroshenko’s immediate, scripted reaction was to deny involvement.
 The Murder of Journalist Oles Buzina in Ukraine.
 Two people were arrested in Ukraine on June 18 for the murder of journalist Oles Buzina on April 16, 2015.

 The two are said to be members of neo-Nazi paramilitary forces.
 Andriy Medevko and Denys Polischuk appeared in court separately on June 19.
 They were denied bail and will appear again in court in August.
+Both men are in their mid-20s.
+Korrespondent reported that a third suspect had been arrested.
 Place of the Year 2014 nominee spotlight: Ukraine.
 With only one more week left until we announce Place of the Year 2014, we’d like to spotlight another one of the places on our shortlist: Ukraine.

 He was a healthy 32-year-old on his honeymoon in Italy, and his heart suddenly stopped.
 Perhaps it was a freak occurrence or a byproduct of the daily stresses he dealt with as a Hollywood writer and producer.
 It wasn't cocaine, as some might have guessed.
+Doctors plugged stents into his heart but couldn't install anything to keep Biegel from obsessing about his own mortality.
+Thought about death crept into his children's playtime, on the highway, and most significantly, into his creative universe.
+An alum of the South Park writing room, Biegel, now 37, created the TBS series Cougar Town and wrote for Scrubs.
 Understanding Ukraine in 15 Minutes.
 Ukraine: Lies and Realities.
-Kiev.